A method to assess trustworthiness of machine coding at scale: Introduction

-Machine coding processes can be designed to mimic human coding in that these processes learn a set of rules (a ``trained model'' in machine learning or a ``coding scheme'' in human coding) that define whether or not a label should be applied to a type of response.
-The machine coding process then applies labels to responses based on these rules.
-Supervised machine learning algorithms are particularly aligned to this purpose.
-A supervised algorithm uses a training set of hand-coded data to learn a set of rules, then applies these rules to ``machine code'' any new data shown to the trained algorithm.
+In this work, we focus on machine learning processes that can be designed to mimic human coding of students' written text (responses).
+These processes center around the coder learning a set of rules (a ``trained model'' in machine learning or a ``coding scheme'' in human coding) that define whether or not a label should be applied to a type of response.
+The coder then applies labels to responses based on these rules.
+Supervised machine learning algorithms are particularly aligned to mimic human coding.
+A supervised algorithm uses a training set of human-coded data to learn the set of rules, then applies these rules to machine code any new data shown to the trained algorithm.

-Machine coding is an emerging research practice in education research, not simply a technical procedure.
-Machine coding is a practice that aims to make quantitative measurements and claims (as opposed to qualitative claims such as identifying themes).
+Machine coding with a supervised algorithm in this manner is an emerging research practice in physics education research, not simply a technical procedure.
+Machine coding is a practice that aims to make quantitative measurements and claims about student responses, such as measuring the frequency of categories of ideas and themes in students' written responses.
+We contrast these quantitative measurements and claims to qualitative measurements and claims, such as identifying the existence of ideas and themes.
 As a new quantitative research practice, it is vital in these early stages to establish high-quality normative practices~\cite{Ding}.
-A systematic review of the existing literature on artificial intelligence applications in education finds a shocking ``lack of critical reflection on the pedagogical... implications as well as risks of implementing artificial intelligence in higher education''~\cite{Zawacki-Richter_etal}.
-The authors call out the lack of involvement of educators and education researchers in the development and assessment of artificial intelligence tools.

-This involvement is necessary because education research has methodological needs that are not addressed by conventional machine learning methods.
-For instance, many well-known machine learning algorithms are typically trained with very large datasets.
-For example, GPT-3 uses 570 GB of data after filtering~\cite{gpt3}.
-By contrast, education data sets are often small (e.g. 1000 or fewer short paragraph responses, or 200 KB of data).
-As a result, we cannot rely on mainstream machine learning practices as we establish our emerging research practice of machine coding.
-Education researchers must develop normative practices around making quantitative claims that are suitable for our context and our data sources.